This post may contain affiliate links. Please read my disclosure.

 - Chop up chicken breast to use in a salad.

-- Chop chicken breast or thigh meat up and use it in tacos with this yummy green salsa.
+- Chop chicken breast or thigh meat up and use it in tacos with this yummy tomatillo green chili salsa.

 - Make a chicken chili, chicken and dumplings, or chicken soup.

-- Make a chicken sandwich with this amazing Cajun remoulade.
+- Make a chicken sandwich with this amazing spicy Cajun remoulade.

-- Chop it up and use it in fried rice, Korean rice bowls or on pizza.
+- Chop it up and use it in Chinese sausage fried rice, or even on top of pizza.

-Sous vide chicken breast is best when cooked between 1 ½ to 2 ½ hours, while sous vide chicken thigh/legs are best cooked for 3-6 hours.
+Chicken breast is best when cooked between 1 ½ to 2 ½ hours, while chicken thigh/legs are best cooked for 3-6 hours.
 Cooking for longer won't damage it, it just becomes a little mushier the longer it stays in past the recommended time.

 As long as it is cooked long enough for the internal temperature to reach 145°F, and cook at that temperature for at least 10 minutes, it is completely safe to eat.
 Generally, if the chicken is cooked for 70 minutes at 145°F it is safe to eat.

-Sous vide chicken breast can come out rubbery if it is overcooked (too long past recommended times or at too high a temperature).
-Sous vide chicken thighs/legs can be rubbery if they are not cooked at a high enough temperature (they should be cooked at at least 150°F to properly break down and become tender.
+Chicken breast can come out rubbery if it is overcooked (too long past recommended times or at too high a temperature).
+Chicken thighs/legs can be rubbery if they are not cooked at a high enough temperature (they should be cooked at at least 150°F to properly break down and become tender.

 Conclusion